Injectivity of Gabor phase retrieval from lattice measurements: Introduction

-The proof makes use of recent uniqueness results \cite{GroechenigRomeroStoeckler} for shift-invariant spaces as well as Weyl's equidistribution theorem.
-Observe that in this result the elements of the signal class $\mathcal{C}$ are neither compactly supported nor band-limited and/or real-valued which thus represents a new level of generality compared to previous results.
+The proof of the previous theorem makes use of recent uniqueness results for shift-invariant spaces \cite{GroechenigRomeroStoeckler} as well as Weyl's equidistribution theorem.
+Observe that in this result the elements of the signal class $\mathcal{C}$ are neither compactly-supported nor band-limited or real-valued which thus represents a new level of generality compared to previous results.
 In addition, a uniqueness result which holds for arbitrary $\beta>0$ will be presented.

-Finally, we show that our results can be generalized to non-uniform sampling as well as phase space rotations (i.e., fractional Fourier transforms) of the considered signal classes.
+We further show that the obtained uniqueness results for shift-invariant spaces are, to a certain degree, sharp.
+Moreover, we generalized to non-uniform sampling as well as phase-space rotations (i.e. fractional Fourier transforms) of the considered signal classes.
+Finally, all results will be compared in detail to the setting where the considered signals (resp. their Fourier transform) are assumed to be real-valued.
+The striking observation is that sampling on a 1-dimensional lattice suffices to obtain uniqueness provided that a real-valuedness property holds.
+If the 1-dimensional lattice gets extended to a 2-dimensional lattice then uniqueness is achieved for general complex-valued maps.
+Formally, we have the following statement.